 6.3.3.
-Exponential Integrator.
+Exponential integrator.
 For integrating the linearized assignment flow with exponential integrators, we consider equation (4.19) and the Krylov space approximation (4.23)

-As the evaluation of $\varphi_1(TH_m)e_1$ is explained in Section 4.2, we only discuss here the choice of the parameters m and T.
+As the evaluation of $\varphi_1(T\mathcal{H}m)e_1$ is explained in section 4.2, we only discuss here the choice of the parameters m and T.

 The dimension m of the Krylov subspace controls the quality of the approximation, where larger values theoretically lead to a better approximation.
-In our experiments, rather small numbers, like m = 5, turned out to suffice to produce labelings very close to the ground truth labelings, that were generated by the implicit Euler method - see Figures 6.10 and 6.11.
+In our experiments, rather small numbers, like m = 5, turned out to suffice to produce labelings very close to the ground truth labelings, that were generated by the implicit Euler method-see figures 13 and 14.
 As the runtime of the algorithm increases with growing m, this parameter should not be chosen too large.